 Section 9.05 Effective Date of By-Laws.

 These By-Laws shall become effective upon approval by the Board of Bar Commissioners.

 Article X: Amendments

-These Bylaws may be amended at any annual meeting of the Section by a majority vote of the Council and provided, further, that no amendment so adopted shall become effective until approved by the Board of Commissioners of the Alabama State Bar.
+These By-Laws may be amended at any time by a majority vote of the Council and provided, further, that no amendment so adopted shall become effective until approved by the Board of Commissioners of the Alabama State Bar.